 UTO Grants in Action

 Each month in our newsletter for coordinators we share a story from a grant site, thanks to our reporting processes.
 In 2023, we are going to share an additional story here to help tell the stories of where your thank offerings have gone and the impact that they have.
-We’ll also share how to get involved with or support a project that might be of interest to you.
-This month, we’re sharing the story of a 2022 grant to the Diocese of Lweru in Tanzania to “Construct three shallow wells in three villages of Muleba district to reduce the impact of climate change.”
-This is from their mid-year report, as this grant is in process.
+We’ll also share how to get involved or support a project that might be of interest to you.
+This month, we’re sharing the story of a 2022 grant to the Episcopal Diocese of South Dakota about their horse camp.
+They are inviting you to join this February in support of building the indoor arena as a way to share some love.